OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ----

 ### Case 3: Adding a network policy
 Kubernetes uses network policies to describe the communication behaviour of application pods deployed on the platform.
 These policies are mainly user-defined and are not enforced by K8s itself but is instead passed onto the underlying CNI addon plugin.
-Tungsten Fabric fully supports the network policies irrespective of the deployment scenario, it allows the user to define various rules relating to the traffic, port, and the sequence in which to apply a rule.
+OpenSDN fully supports the network policies irrespective of the deployment scenario, it allows the user to define various rules relating to the traffic, port, and the sequence in which to apply a rule.

 For the purpose of demonstration, we would be defining a very simple policy to pass all incoming traffic to `yelb-ui`.
 The policy will be f